 Should I choose British Native plants for my pond?

-Not all the marginal pond plant species for a wildlife pond have to be British Natives – some other Non-Native species such as Pontederia and Mentha cervina add a later flowering season for the benefit of pollinating insects and interesting leaf structure to a late season wildlife pond.
-Hence the selection in our Pond Schemes is for ‘Mainly British Native plants’ – we supplement the seasons with suitable Non British Native plants where relevant.
+- Marginal pond plant – species for a wildlife pond do not have to be British Natives – some Non-Native species such as Pontederia cordata and Mentha cervina add a later flowering season for the benefit of pollinating insects especially bees.

 The 2015 publication from RHS ‘Plants for Bugs‘ says: